-Bruins Wrap: Boston Pulls Off Thrilling 6-4 Victory Over Penguins
+NESN

 A THRILLING CONCLUSION

-Boston had a chance to turn things around in the third, _(and did just that/but simply couldn’t so do).
+Boston had a chance to turn things around in the third and did just that.

 Brandon Carlo and Zach Aston-Reese got tangled up behind the Bruins’ net seven minutes into the third, and the two squads quickly found themselves in a little 4-on-4 battle.
 And the Bruins capitalized, with Torey Krug’s slap shot knotting the game at four goals apiece midway through the period.

-Bjugstad made his way to the box with 8:13 on the clock, leading to Boston’s third man-advantage of the evening.
-A Rust short-handed breakaway led to a beautiful save by Halak, but Charlie McAvoy smacked the side of his head into the goalpost and exited the game with blood visibly dripping from his visor.
+Bjugstad made his way to the box with 8:13 left on the clock, leading to Boston’s third man-advantage of the game.
+A Rust short-handed breakaway led to a beautiful save by Halak, but Charlie McAvoy smacked the side of his head into the goal post and exited the game with blood visibly dripping from his visor.

-The two teams battled through the final moments of the third, but Brad Marchand gave the Bruins the lead for good with his 10th goal of the season, putting the B’s up 5-4 with just 1:57 left to play.
+The two teams battled through the final moments of the third, but Marchand gave the Bruins the lead for good with his 10th goal of the season, putting the B’s up 5-4 with just 1:57 left to play.

 And boy, was it a beauty.

-Bergeron sealed the deal as Boston skated to its 11th win of the season.
+Patrice Bergeron sealed the deal with an empty-netter as Boston skated to its 11th win of the season.

 UP NEXT